MDR-Team-5/medication-delivery-robot-app/README.md

 * cd medication-delivery-robot-app
 * npm install
 * npm update
+* npm install -g npm-check-updates
 * npm start (application can be run locally)

+node should be running v16+
+npm should be running v8+

 ### Available Scripts